james-ashby/OOP-Grid-Game-Assignment/README.md

-# OOP-Grid-Game-Assignment | Baba Yada - a Copyright-Indistinguishable game about collecting luxurious space metal as a small green goblin
+# OOP-Grid-Game-Assignment | Baba Yada

+## A Copyright-Indistinguishable game about collecting luxurious space metal as a small green goblin

 Object Oriented university project created by James Ashby, Nicky Faulding and Corey Sutcliffe.